-Annual employee performance reviews are subject to bias because they rely on the memory and recollection of past performance and behavior.
-More flexible, two-way conversations (or check-ins) allow more frequent, real-time conversations throughout the year where both the employee and people manager shape the agenda and discussion.
+Solely relying on annual employee performance reviews can be subject to bias due to depending on memories and recollection of past performance and behavior.
+By supplementing with more flexible, two-way conversations (or check-ins) you’ll enable employees and people managers to shape a shared agenda and discussion.

 One-on-one meetings should happen monthly to allow managers and employees to discuss performance and other important topics frequently.
 These meetings can cover a variety of topics and should always be: